Dr Davies is experienced in all aspects of Adult Psychiatry. Here are some of the conditions that people seek help about.

 Excessive consumption of alcohol may develop for a number of reasons.
 Often there will be a family history of this.
 It can develop in response to traumatic events, physical or mental illnesses or life stresses.
 Many people will hide or deny the problem.
 People with a drink problem often have one or more other mental or physical illnesses, and it is important to ensure that these are not missed.
 A Psychiatrist can help establish the diagnosis and ensure that a person receives effective psychological and physical treatment.
 Sometimes advice, self-help or attending a group may be what is needed.
 Sometimes more intensive out-patient physical or psychological treatment is required.
 Sometimes a spell of treatment as an in-patient or in a rehabilitation unit is needed.
 Again, a careful psychiatric assessment can help to predict what type of treatment a person will need.

 Asperger’s syndrome is a form of Autism Spectrum Disorder.
-People with it are affected in a number of ways including in terms of social interactions, imagination and communication.
+People with can be affected in a number of ways including in terms of social interactions, imagination and communication.
 But different people are affected in different ways, and there is a range of severities of the condition.
 Recently it has been realised that the condition is more prevalent than was previously thought and up to 1% of the population may be on the spectrum of having this condition.
-Many people with the condition emphasise that they have skills and abilities that different, rather than a disease or disorder.
+Many people with the condition emphasise that they have skills and abilities that are different, rather than a disease or disorder.
 A diagnostic assessment can take a few hours particularly if the situation is not clear cut.
-Obtaining a reliable diagnosis may help the person with Asperger’s to understand better how to get on with others.
+Obtaining a reliable diagnosis may help the person with Asperger’s to understand better how to get on with others or make best use of their skills in the workplace.
 Sometimes a diagnosis will lead to help from employers or college, or help people close to the person better to understand that they are not being difficult or anti-social.

 Stress and Burn-Out

-Most of us experience some kind of stress when we have a deadline or competing demands at work or with our roles, or upon the time we have.
+Many of us experience some kind of stress when we have a tight deadline or competing demands on our time, or between our roles.
 The feeling of stress should resolve when the situation is dealt with.
 Some people experience continuing problems when the source of the stress does not go away.
-For example excessive demands in work, being bullied or having health or family worries.
+For example, continuous excessive demands in work, being bullied or having health or family worries.
 Stress itself is not a psychiatric disorder, but being in a stressful situation for a prolonged period can lead to psychiatric disorders such as depression.
 Burn-Out is a particular form of stress, and is characterised by exhaustion, loss of motivation, feelings of ineffectiveness, and may entail disillusionment and loss of empathy.
 A Psychiatrist can help a person or their employers to identify the source of stress, whether there is another psychiatric diagnosis present, and what to do about it.